benbuckman/nodejs-ebay-api/README.md

 - Single-element arrays and objects are flatted to their key:value pair.
 - The structure of the format `{ @key:KEY, __value__:VALUE }` is flattened to its key:value pair.
+- Other weird structures (from the API itself, or the XML->JSON conversion) are simplified. _(See the code for details.)_

 Its purpose is to make the data easier to handle in code, and to model/query in MongoDB.

 Runs synchronously, returns flattened object.

+The default parser will `flatten()` the response to a finite depth (because infinite recursion on an indeterminate response size would cause an unnecessary performance hit).
+If you want to flatten further, use this method directly.

 ### `ItemFilter(name, value, paramName, paramValue)`